 We are aware of stresses such as finances, relationships and work, but we often miss hidden stressors.
 Stress comes from real or imagined danger, and how the body responds to it can affect your weight.

-If we at ice cream for example, and feel guilty, the brain sees this as a stressor.
+If we eat ice cream and feel guilty, the brain sees this as a stressor.
 This causes a chemical reaction, resulting in the ice cream not being fully metabolised, causing a decrease in healthy gut bacteria and raised insulin and cortisol levels which reduce calorie burning.

 On the other hand, if we eat ice cream and feel good about it, the chemical reaction is positive, leading to a fuller metabolic breakdown of the ice cream and more effective calorie burning.

-Having a positive relationship with food, is therefore beneficial to the way our bodies process food.
+Having a positive relationship with food is therefore beneficial to the way our bodies process food and you can improve your relationship with food by…

-Feed your body with the amount of food it needs.
-Under eating slows down metabolism, as the body responds to starvation by holding onto body fat and burning calories slower.
+3 – Feed your body with the amount of food it needs.
+Undereating slows down metabolism, as the body responds to starvation by holding onto body fat and burning calories slower.